conan-io/docs/tutorial/creating_packages/install_packages.rst

     hello/1.0: Full package reference: hello/1.0#96ed9fb1f78bc96708b1abf4841523b0:fd7c4113dad406f7d8211b3470c16627b54ff3af#50f91e204d09b64b24b29df3b87a2f3a
     hello/1.0: Package folder /Users/user/.conan2/p/21ec37b931782de8/p

-You can check that this time we did not call to ``cmake.install()`` but the *include* and *library* files were also packaged.
+Check how the *include* and *library* files are packaged.
 The LICENSE file is also copied as we explained above.

 Managing symlinks in the package() method
 -----------------------------------------

-Another thing you can do in the package method is managing how symlinks are packaged.
-Conan won't manipulate symlinks in any way so we provide several :ref:`tools
+Another thing you can do in the package method is managing how to package symlinks.
+Conan won’t manipulate symlinks by default, so we provide several :ref:`tools
-<conan_tools_files_symlinks>` to manipulate these symlinks to do things like for example
+<conan_tools_files_symlinks>` to convert absolute symlinks to relative ones and removing
-converting absolute symlinks to relative ones and removing external or broken symlinks.
+external or broken symlinks.

 Imagine that some of the files packaged in the latest example were symlinks that point to an absolute location inside the Conan cache.
-Then, calling to ``conan.tools.files.symlinks.absolute_to_relative_symlinks()`` would convert those absolute links into relative paths thus making the package relocatable.
+Then, calling to ``conan.tools.files.symlinks.absolute_to_relative_symlinks()`` would convert those absolute links into relative paths and make the package relocatable.

 .. code-block:: python